marckassay/EndOfLine/README.md

 Converts LF to CRLF characters.
 Besides the characters that will be replaced, all things that apply in `ConvertTo-LF` apply to this function too.

+##
+Get-PartentPath
+convert child folder and it will find parent .gitignore file.